dineshdaultani/MessageSpecification/README.md

 #### Most Important files are:

-src -> main -> java -> shearwater -> controller (Containing all the JAVA Spring Controllers and processing logic of the application)
+src -> main -> java -> shearwater -> controller -> SpecificationController (Containing all the JAVA Spring Controllers and processing logic of the application)

 FrontEnd -> index.html (Containing Angular JS controllers and HTML UI components)